Museums & Art Galleries

-Also, every trip to Ketchum should include a visit to our unique train of towering, original ore wagons.
+Every trip to Ketchum should include a visit to our unique train of towering, original ore wagons.
 Pulled by a string of mules, the wagons once traveled through Central Idaho’s mountains on dirt tracks, delivering mail, food and household goods to mining camps.
 Returning home, they were loaded down with galena ore of silver and lead, destined for Ketchum’s smelter.
-These remarkable wagons, now housed in their own museum, are accompanied by a display that brings their world to life.
+These remarkable wagons, now housed in their own museum (open on Fridays at 11:30am- at the corner of 5th and East Avenue), are accompanied by a display that brings their world to life.
 And every Wagon Days, the ore wagons thunder through our streets once again, hauled by a 20-mule team and brake crew as the grand finale!

 The sophistication of Sun Valley's thriving art scene is obvious from the range of work you’ll find in our art galleries at any given time - from modern masters to renowned contemporary artists.
 Monthly gallery walks allow visitors to meander from gallery to gallery, meeting friends and discovering artists.
 Visitors can stroll through the many area art galleries that are open throughout the evening.

 Sun Valley's art galleries are some of the most unique in the west.
 Artists from all over the world are represented in over 20 local galleries, and the art ranges from depictions of local beauty to works by Picasso, Matisse, Chagall, Miró, Magritte, and Calder.